jamesshore/quixote/CONTRIBUTING.md

 ### Descriptors

-Descriptor classes correspond to some *as yet uncalculated* aspect of the page.
+Descriptor classes correspond to some visual part of the page.
 Each descriptor class is focused on one concept, such as [`ElementEdge`](src/descriptors/element_edge.js), which represents the edges of HTML elements.

 Descriptor classes often inherit from a superclass that provides a useful public API.
 For example, `ElementEdge` inherits from [`PositionDescriptor`](src/descriptors/position_descriptor.js), which provides the [`plus()` and `minus()` methods](https://github.com/jamesshore/quixote/blob/master/docs/PositionDescriptor.md).